 Martin Luther King, Jr. and The Problem We All Live With

-January 18, 2021 is a national holiday (3rd Monday in January) honoring the birthday of Martin Luther King Jr. As our country is embroiled in unrest and riots with focus on racism the likes of which we have not seen since the days of Martin Luther King, Jr., it seems appropriate to focus on some of the art that honors his life and legacy with this week’s post.
+Today is a national holiday (3rd Monday in January) honoring the birthday of Martin Luther King Jr. As our country continues to be embroiled in unrest and riots with focus on racism the likes of which we have not seen since the days of Martin Luther King, Jr., it seems appropriate to focus on some of the art that honors his life and legacy with this week’s post.

 Dr. King successfully protested racial discrimination in state and federal law.
 He was the major spokesperson for the nonviolent activism in the Civil Rights Movement in the mid-twentieth century.
 In his honor, President Ronald Reagan signed the holiday into law in 1983.
 In 2000, it was officially recognized in all 50 states.